-Malope plants are hardy annuals that reach up to 90 cm in height.
+Malope plants are hardy annuals that reach up to 90 cm (3 feet) in height.

 They have captivating lobed leaves and trumpet flowers of pink or white that come into bloom throughout the summer.